-Previous hybrid courses have provided insights from students on how to improve the learning experience and optimize outcomes.
-Here are a few tips from previous students to encourage your success in this hybrid course:
+Here are a few tips to encourage your success in this course:

 - Students kept up with the schedule and assignment due dates. - Students made sure they had access to a reliable internet connection. - Students had access to at least one reliable device and a backup plan in case of a technological issue. - Students have made plans to back up work.
 OSU provides free access to data storage through One Drive. - Students reported that completing assigned readings before viewing lectures (or attending lectures) helped them to be prepared to follow along with lectures and participate in discussions. - Students scheduled time to complete activities at a steady pace during the week.

-Keeping a schedule prevented a last-minute rush and kept the workload manageable.
+Keeping a schedule prevented a last-minute rush and kept the workload manageable. - Students approached the material by thinking about the connections between readings, lectures, and assignments.

-- Students approached the material by thinking about the connections between readings, lectures, and assignments. - Students followed the instructor's preference for camera and microphone settings during online synchronous meetings.
+Students followed the instructor's preference for camera and microphone settings during online synchronous meetings.
 These meetings will occur beginning with the Nov.
-21 class.
+20 class.